 What are Inlays and Onlays?

 Inlays use a restorative material to treat a cavity or area of damage.
 The material fits into the center of the tooth between the cusps to restore structure and provide support.
-On onlay also uses restorative material, but covers a larger section of the tooth, usually one or more cusps.
+Onlay also uses restorative material but covers a larger section of the tooth, usually one or more cusps.
 An onlay is used to treat larger cavities and areas of decay while preserving the remaining tooth.

 When do I Need an Inlay or Onlay?